uschatto/SE-Final-Project/DEPLOY.md

 ```
 - Upload a file to the channel.
 - Wait for the bot to respond with the message 'Scanning complete.
 File <filename> safe to download' to download and view the file.
-- If the file contains virus, the Bot will respond with the message, 'The file <filename> has <threat type>.
-SecBot will delete the file.
+- If the file contains virus, the Bot will respond with the message, 'The file <file-name> has WebsiteThreatType <threat-type> and VirusName <virus-name>.SecBot will delete the file.'
 - The bot will go on to delete the file.
 ```

 #### USECASE 2: Check if an image is inappropriate
 ```
-- Upload an image to the channel.
+- Upload an image to the channel.Note the image has to be one of these types - "jpeg","jpg","png","bpm","gif","webp" .
 - Wait for the bot to respond with the message 'Scanning complete.
 Image <imagename> safe to download' to download and view the file.
 - If the image is inappropriate(and not corrupted), the Bot will respond with the message, 'The image <imagename> is inappropriate.
 SecBot will delete the image.
 - The bot will go on to delete the image.